-Students face problems of being teased, made fun of, physically pushed by classmates, excluded from group activities, being threatened by their classmates and not feeling safe.
-These instances can raise concerns as it can be traumatising and must be addressed with care.
-Schools also reported of not having a proper policy on various issues like bullying, discipline, sexual harassment and POCSO.
-For a positive school environment, schools can conduct counselling sessions to help students get sensitized on these sensitive issues and inculcate respect for each other.
-To report student's grievances, proper policies can be opted to build a safe and comforting school environment for all learners.
+Students face problems of made fun of, being teased, excluded from group activities, being threatened by their classmates and physically pushed by classmates.
+Although few students reported of not feeling safe, these instances can still be traumatising for them and must be addressed with care.
+Few schools also reported of not having a proper policy on various issues like bullying, sexual harassment, POCSO and discipline.
+Students as well as teachers must be sensitised about these issues through workshops or counselling sessions.
+Schools must ensure to have proper policies to report students' grievances to build a safe school environment for all learners.

-10. Use/Availability of Technology for Better Learning
+10. Use/Availability of Technology for Better learning